xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

         AllowOverride all
     </Directory>

-It won’t work without it.
+It won't work without it.

 .. meta::
     :labels: wordpress